hazelcast/hazelcast/hazelcast-documentation/src/JCache-Eviction.md

 ##### Active DataSet Caches

-For large caches, maximum cache size bigger than `1.000.000` items, there is no additional calculation needed.
+For large caches, where the maximum cache size is bigger than `1.000.000` elements, there is no additional calculation needed.
 The maximum partition size is considered to be equal to `BalancedPartitionSize` since statistically big partitions are expected to almost balance themselves.
-Therefore the formula is as easy as:
+Therefore, the formula is as easy as the following:

 ```plain
 MaxPartitionSize := BalancedPartitionSize